ROK Espresso Maker Review

 Flair espresso maker

-The Flair is slightly more portable, which for some might be a deciding factor, but for everyday use the ROK is closer to an authentic espresso experience.
+The Flair is slightly more portable, which for some might be a deciding factor.
+For everyday use the ROK is closer to an authentic espresso experience since it has a legit portafilter.

 The final verdict

-The ROK espresso maker is a fantastic choice for a coffee drinker who likes espresso but would like to avoid committing an entire paycheck and their entire kitchen counter to a fancy espresso machine and its accessories.
+The ROK espresso maker is an excellent choice for a coffee drinker who likes espresso but would like to avoid committing an entire paycheck and their entire kitchen counter to a fancy espresso machine and its accessories.

 The manual espresso maker can be stored easily, travels well, and is perfect for the modern minimalistic nomad.
 It is also great for the mad scientist who wants more room to experiment with different methods and wants to feel the difference in their own hands.